 All IUPUI graduate and professional degree program changes require formal approval by both the school dean and the Graduate Affairs Committee.
-Converting existing on-campus academic programs to hybrid or online and program name changes will need further approvals.
+Converting existing on-campus academic programs to hybrid or online, program name changes, and credit hour changes will need further approvals.

 The IU Graduate School Indianapolis must receive changes to existing programs at least two (2) weeks prior to the next regularly scheduled Graduate Affairs Committee meeting.
 Please check the meeting schedule posted on the website.

 Changes to Existing Programs

 - Addition or deletion of degree programs

 - Changes to curriculum requirements

 - Changes in exam administration or policies

 With the exception of converting existing on-campus academic programs to hybrid or online, program name changes, and changes to credit hours, changes to existing programs receive final approval once the GAC approves them.

 Before proposing any changes, University Graduate School programs should consult the current University Graduate School Bulletin's "General Requirements" and "Academic Requirements," which provide broad outlines of university-accepted policies.